Arrested or detained overseas

 If you were receiving Centrelink payments or were paying/receiving child support before entering custody, ask a consular officer about advising the Department of Human Services that you have entered custody so that you avoid accruing a debt.

 Consular officers will attempt to maintain contact with you throughout your period of detention, and should you be sentenced, your prison term.
-The frequency of visits will depend on factors such as the location of the prison, length of the sentence, and the availability of other local support.
+The frequency of contact will depend on factors such as your wishes, the location of the prison, length of the sentence, and the availability of other local support.

 Seeking legal advice